 This also brought up the question of responsibility and remuneration.
 How will on-call time be financially compensated?
 Who is to be held accountable for the breach of the 48 hours per week limit under the EU working time directive, and how will it be possible for local authority to bear additional staff costs?

 CESI will follow up on this event and this topic which will continue to be at the centre of this debate at the EU but certainly at the national levels too.
+A note by the CESI General Secretariat summarising the main arguments of the case and its implications is available here.

 Find here a previous article published on CESI’s website on the subject matter and here the article that Pierre Joassart wrote on it.
 Further information is also available in the press release of the ECJ on the case.
 The full judgment is available here.